 - Don’t Throw Away the Alarm Clark

-You do not necessarily have to wake up early, but it is healthy to keep some type of schedule.
+A classic retirement gift idea is a pocket watch.
+But you do not necessarily have to wake up early.
+And it is healthy to keep some type of schedule.
 Having a schedule means that you have a purpose to get out of bed.
 Have some future events planned, keep a calendar and try to fill a few days with scheduled appointments and meetings.

 - Rest and Relax